UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 <br>

-**Question 2: Change your script to use the standard partition instead of windfall.**
+**Challenge 2: Change your script to use the standard partition instead of windfall.**
 <details>
   <summary>
     Click here for the solution